luxonis/depthai-ml-training/colab-notebooks/README.md

 ## The Tutorials
-The below tutorials cover MobileNetv2-SSD, tiny-YOLOv3, tiny-YOLOv4, YOLOv5, YOLOv6, YOLOv7, YOLOv8 and Deeplabv3+ (semantic segmentation).
+The below tutorials cover MobileNetv2-SSD, tiny-YOLOv3, tiny-YOLOv4, YOLOv5, YOLOv6, YOLOv7, YOLOv8, Deeplabv3+ (semantic segmentation) and simple Neural Network trained on image classification task using Tensorflow.
 A bunch of other object detectors and neural networks could be trained/supported on Colab and run on DepthAI, so if you have a request for a different object detector/network backend, please feel free to make a Github Issue!
 Select a type of model to train from below, and get it training.

 After training your own model, you can run it on DepthAI with the following: